drewjparker91/fridayProjectFive/README.md

 * Spec: return user's age in Jupiter years. expected input: 20 expected output: 1.6863
-* Spec: return user's number of years left to live on a planet according to their sex, and whether they exercise. expected input: expected output:
+* Spec: return user's number of years left to live on a Earth according to user inputted age and life expectancy expected input: expected output:
+* Spec: return user's number of years left to live on a Venus according to user inputted age and life expectancy
+* Spec: return user's number of years left to live on a Mars according to user inputted age and life expectancy
+* Spec: return user's number of years left to live on a Jupiter according to user inputted age and life expectancy
 * Spec: return user's years lived past life expectancy on a  planet. expected input: expected output: